MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-supported-configuration.md

 - Azure SQL DB: DB DTU Limit Count
 - Azure SQL DB: DB DTU Percentage

+>[!NOTE]
-When using the Hyperscale service tier, some of the space monitoring workflows may not collect data correctly.
+>When using the Hyperscale service tier, some of the space monitoring workflows may not collect data correctly.
 For more information see the related [Known Issue](asdmp-known-issues-and-troubleshooting.md).

 ## System Center Operations Manager